-forget, on the one hand, the problematic relationship that existed between the Department of Economics of Chicago University and the Cowles Commission since its installment in Chicago, and, on the other hand, the difficult relationships between the Cowles and the NBER.17 One cannot forget either that Friedman was an emblematic figure in both the Economics Department and the NBER.
+fertility.16 One cannot forget, on the one hand, the problematic relationship that existed between the Department of Economics of Chicago University and the Cowles Commission since its move to Chicago, and, on the other hand, the difficult relationships between Cowles and the NBER.17 One cannot forget either that Friedman was an emblematic figure in both the Economics Department and the NBER.

-One of the first encounters between Friedman and one of the members of the Cowles happened at the beginning of the 1940s after the publication of Oskar Lange's (1944) Price Flexibility and Employment.18 Lange's goal "was to examine the Keynesian issue of whether a decrease in the money wage could restore full employment in the face of involuntary unemployment" (DeVreoy, 2004, p.
-3).
+One of the first encounters between Friedman and one of the members of Cowles happened at the beginning of the 1940s after the publication of Oskar Lange's (1944) Price Flexibility and Employment.18 Lange's goal "was to examine the Keynesian issue of whether a decrease in the money wage could restore full employment in the face of involuntary unemployment" (DeVreoy 2004, 3).
 In 1946, Friedman seemed to be very concerned about the existence of a multiplicity of theories explaining economic phenomena - or as the econometricians put it, about the problem of "multiple hypotheses."
 This problem of multiple hypotheses concerns the specification of a model and so the problem of "model selection."
-Friedman was also concerned about the problem of "identification" of a theory, "whether statistical estimation could lead to the desired relationship derived from non-mathematical economic theory, and whether statistical estimation could help discover true economic relationships" (Qin, 1993, p.
-96).
-Both the specification and the identification problem are important since, they represent two of the stages where the econometrician needs to make proof of her economic intuition.
+Friedman was also concerned about the problem of "identification" of a theory, "whether statistical estimation could lead to the desired relationship derived from non-mathematical economic theory, and whether statistical estimation could help discover true economic relationships" (Qin 1993, 96).
+Both the specification and the identification problem are important since, they represent two of the stages at which the econometrician needs to make proof of her economic intuition.
 In other words, the identification stage is when the pure statistical side of econometrics takes a secondary role and the model gets confronted with economic theory.

 Friedman's criticism of Lange's approach, was that Lange's highly abstract and mathematical methods would lead him to forget about the real world, and so he would not be able to give "form and content" to his "abstract functions."
-Lange would only use "casual observation" to evaluate the relevance of the proposed functions.
-This approach would produce systems with an infinite number of possible specifications that could be obtainable through the permutations and combinations of the equations.
-To Friedman (1946, p.
-618), Lange was using theory "as a taxonomic device,"
+Lange would use only "casual observation" to evaluate the relevance of the proposed functions.
+This approach would produce systems with an infinite number of possible specifications that could be obtainable through the